Khovanov homology from Floer cohomology: The long exact sequence of a twist

 \subsection{Floer cochains and operations}

 If $h(L)$ is disjoint from $h(L')$, we define the Floer complex $ CF^*(L,L') $ using the methods of \cite{FCPLT}; i.e. we pick a compactly supported pair $(H,K)$ consisting of a Hamiltonian on $E$ and a perturbation of the complex structure $J$, so that regularity is achieved for all moduli spaces of finite energy solutions to Floer's equation with boundary on $L$ and $L'$.
 The Floer complex is generated by Hamiltonian chords starting at $L$ and ending on $L'$, and the Floer differential counts solutions to Floer's equation with such ends.
-The moduli spaces of Floer trajectories are precompact because projection to the base is holomorphic outside a compact set, so that the maximum principle applies.
-By choosing a proper Morse function $f_L \co L \to [0,\infty)$, and defining
+The moduli spaces of Floer trajectories are precompact because (i) projection to the base is holomorphic outside a compact set, so that the maximum principle applies, and (ii) Proposition \ref{prop:Sikorav} implies that moduli spaces of pseudo-holomorphic curves of bounded energy whose boundaries are contained in a compact set cannot escape to infinity (exactness provides the necessary energy bound).